shivan-s/shivan.xyz/content/posts/svelte-5/index.md

 Upgrading is important, but why is it so difficult?

 In the realm of business, businesses have requirements.
 Normally these are building new features for users or fixing existing bugs.
-Rarely do they directly involve refactoring nor do they involve upgrading your svelte packages.
+Rarely do they directly involve refactoring nor do they involve upgrading your Svelte web framework.

 Another requirement is stability.
 If your site goes down, then how can people use your product?

 Upgrading can often introduce unwanted instability, where you could be taking those risks introducing new features and fixing bugs in your code instead.

 Upgrading often involves change in process - new technologies involve new techniques in how they will be used.
-This is especially the case with svelte 4 to svelte 5.
+This is especially the case with Svelte 4 to Svelte 5.

-Despite back compatibility, if you are wanting to go down the svelte 5 path, there are new things to learn like runes, snippet syntax and so on.
+Despite back compatibility, if you are wanting to go down the Svelte 5 path, there are new things to learn like runes, snippet syntax and so on.
 If you have a team that usually sticks to the status quo, then you are introducing many headaches.
 Change can be difficult to deal with when you have important work to do.

 I like to think of this as short-term stability.

-If you pick the short-term stability path, then what you may notice is a slow decay of the codebase.
+Going down this path, then what you may notice is a slow decay of the codebase.

 Strange bugs.
 Loss of security updates.
 Mismatch in online documentation.
 All of these lead to a poor developer experience.